gpsc7c/project4/README.txt

+Using LOCAL (simultanteous) option
-Invoked with statSem [file]
+Invoked with ./compfs [file]
+Invocation without file will allow keyboard input.
 Author: Gregory Shelton
-Started (DD/MM/YYYY): 28/03/2024
+Started (DD/MM/YYYY): 04/04/2024
 CLASS:   Code Translation
 PROFESSOR: Mark Hauschild
-PROJECT: Program Translation Project 3 Static Semantics
+PROJECT: Program Translation Project 4 Runtime Semantics
-PURPOSE: Create a variable usage check using the scanner and parser from previous project designed to be used in a compiler.
+PURPOSE: Output code using the scanner, parser, and static semantics from previous project as a functional compiler.
-HELP:	 Command is -h, or putting in more (or less) information than is necessary.
+HELP:	 Command is -h, or invocation while putting in more (or less) information than is necessary.
 COMPILATION METHOD: Makefile
-	 Compile with make, remove compiled files with make clean invoke with "./scanner [filename]"
+	 Compile with make, remove compiled files with make clean
 FILES:
+	generator.h: The location of generator.c's function definitions used in used in other files
+	generator.c: generates runtime semantics for use in compilation and translation to UMSL assembly language
+	tree.c:      updated from tree.c in previous to interweave with generator.c
+	initializer.c: Final location of main for initial program invocation. t folder:    Includes tests for this file. p4g[#]:      Where # is a wildcard, respectively, from 1 to 12, tests variable declares and cin, cout, assignment, expressions, different expressions, (language has built in checks for divide by 0 and over/underflow), function/goto, pick, if, while loop, repeat until loop, repeat until loop again, and		     label jumping.

+STATIC SEMANTICS INFORMATION
+FILES:
-	IDStack.h: The location of IDStack.S's function definitions and the type definitions for sStack and eElement.
+	IDStack.h: The location of IDStack.c's function definitions and the type definitions for sStack and eElement.
 	IDStack.c: The location of the find, push, and pop functions for the stack.